VigneshwarBoggula/Game-Shop/README.md

 ## Running Full Stack

+First make sure to open the Docker application.

 Cd to the backend and run:
 ```bash
 npx prisma generate
 ```

-From the root run the directory:
+From the root run the database:
 ```bash
 docker compose up -d db
 ```